Knee Replacement Options

 To eliminate pain, your surgeon can replace damaged cartilage in your knee joint with artificial materials such as metal or plastic, which resurfaces the ends of your bones.
 Your new joint is attached to your thigh bone, shin and knee cap with cement or other material.
 When fitted together, the attached artificial parts form the whole joint.
 Surrounding muscles and ligaments provide support and function.

 Although most procedures performed at El Camino Hospital are total knee replacements, in some cases your doctor may recommend a partial knee replacement.
 During a partial knee replacement, the surgeon replaces only the most damaged part of your knee joint.

 Advances in Knee Replacement Surgery

-Computer Navigation - For knee replacements to last a lifetime, surgeons have found that the alignment of the new joint is critical.
-Because of that, El Camino Hospital surgeons now use computer navigation during surgery.
-Computer navigation allows physicians to see a 3-D view of a patient’s knee on a computer screen while surgery is underway.
-This ensures that all components of the knee replacement are put in perfect position.
+For knee replacements to last a lifetime, the alignment of your new joint is critical.
+That's why El Camino Hospital surgeons use advanced computer technology that offers high-definition, 3-D imaging of your knee on a computer screen during surgery to ensure precise, accurate placement of the new joint.

 Surgeons use a minimally invasive approach that spares muscle and other tissue by using a smaller incision on the side of your knee — 3 to 5 inches instead of the 8 to 12 inches required for traditional knee replacement surgery.

 A minimally invasive approach allows the surgeon to work between muscle fibers, rather than requiring an incision through a tendon.
 This can offer less pain, a faster recovery time and a better range of motion due to minimal scarring.
 Certain factors, such as your age, weight, bone size and severity of arthritis, can influence whether or not minimally invasive surgery is right for you.